No Mercy (2002): Preliminary matches

-The first match was for the World Tag Team Championship between Chris Jericho, and Christian, and Booker T, and Goldust.
-Goldust, and Jericho started the match, but immediately tagged in to Booker T, and Christian respectively.
+The first match was for the World Tag Team Championship between defending champions Chris Jericho and Christian against Booker T and Goldust.
+Goldust and Jericho started the match, but immediately tagged in to Booker T and Christian respectively.
 Booker T knocked Christian with a punch, and then a clothesline, and started chasing Jericho, but Jericho hopped down from the ring apron.
-Goldust slingshotted Jericho over the top rope onto Christian, and Booker T rolled Jericho back into the ring.
-Goldust tagged in, and performed a double bulldog on Jericho, and Christian, and then performed Golden Globes on Christian, and a drop toe hold on Jericho, knocking him into the groin of Christian in the corner.
+Goldust slingshotted Jericho over the top rope onto Christian and Booker T rolled Jericho back into the ring.
+Goldust tagged in, and performed a double bulldog on Jericho and Christian, and then performed Golden Globes on Christian, and a drop toe hold on Jericho, knocking him into the groin of Christian in the corner.
 Goldust followed with a roll-up on Jericho for a near-fall.
 Goldust attempted the Curtain Call on Jericho, but Jericho avoided the move and applied the Walls of Jericho on Goldust.
 Booker T broke the hold by kicking Jericho's head.
 Booker T performed a missile dropkick on Jericho.
 Christian grabbed a title belt and attempted to hit Booker T with it but Booker T stopped the attempt.
 Jericho attempted a springboard dropkick, but the middle rope broke.
 However, Jericho delivered a one-handed bulldog on the title belt on Goldust and performed a Lionsault to retain the title.

 The second match of the event was between Torrie Wilson and Dawn Marie.
 The ring was being repaired during Dawn's entrance, as the middle rope broke down during the previous match.
 Torrie started the match by attacking Dawn with punches until Dawn left the ring.
 As Dawn returned to the ring, she started arguing with the referee.
 Torrie took advantage of the situation and performed a swinging neckbreaker on Dawn to win the match.

 The next match was between Rob Van Dam and Ric Flair.
 As the match started, Van Dam started attacking Flair until Flair escaped out of the ring but Van Dam caught him outside the ring by fighting with punches.
 The action returned to the ring where Flair applied a figure four leglock on Van Dam.
 Van Dam tried to reverse the hold but Flair rolled into the ropes to break the hold.
 Flair attempted to apply the figure four leglock again but Van Dam countered it with a small package for a near-fall.
 Flair climbed the top rope but Van Dam pulled him down by slamming him in the center of the ring.
 Van Dam performed a Rolling Thunder on Flair to get a near-fall.
 Van Dam followed it by performing a Five-Star Frog Splash on Flair for the victory.